jhallen/joe-editor/docs/man.md

 discards the buffer that was in it.
 If you hit __^C__ on the last remaining window, it will normally exit the editor.
-However, if there are orphan buffers, __^C__ will instead load them into this final window to give you chance to explicitly discard them.
+However, if there are orphan buffers, __^C__ will instead load them into this final window to give you a chance to explicitly discard them.
 If the __orphan__ option is given on the command line, as in __joe -orphan *.c__, then JOE only loads the first file into a window and leaves all the rest as orphans.